 11. Purchase a journal

-Perhaps you could purchase a blank journal (we like this blank hard cover notebook) for your coworker who recently lost a loved one.
+Perhaps you could purchase a blank journal for your coworker who recently lost a loved one.

 Your coworker can use the journal to help sort out the complex thoughts and emotions that follow the family member’s death.

 12. Order books about grief